erik/rust-statsd/README.md

 `./bin/statsd`, the client library is available in `./lib/<arch>/libstatsd-...so`.

-**Note**: everything is in progress.
-It works, but things are bound to change.
-Feedback welcome.
+**Note**: I wrote this in November 2013, and have been updating since to keep everything working on nightly builds of rust.
+As such, some of the code uses outdated idioms or workarounds for language shortcomings that no longer exist.
+In other words, the code is bound to be terrible.

+Feedback is welcome.

 Client
 ------